Skip to content(if available)orjump to list(if available)

 lolinder

-That's exactly what they're saying: it's interesting that Microsoft came to the same confusion that Meta did, that models are generally not worth keeping locked down.
+That's exactly what they're saying: it's interesting that Microsoft came to the same conclusion that Meta did, that models are generally not worth keeping locked down.
 It suggests that OpenAI has a very fragile business model, given that they're wholly dependent on large providers for the infra, which is apparently the valuable part of the equation.

 krick